The LiBBY Study results are now available!

 Groundbreaking Research

 It is common for people to receive hospice care as they near the end of their life, but treatment options are often limited and have uncomfortable side effects.
-Participation in this research study will help in determining if treatment with THC and CBD is a safe option for treatment of agitation at the end-of-life in dementia.
+Participation in this research study helped in determining if treatment with THC and CBD is a safe option for treatment of agitation at the end-of-life in dementia.
 The study’s outcomes may contribute to improving the quality of life at end-of-life stages in people with dementia.

 Lead by a team of experts with decades of experience in the field of Alzheimer’s disease research and care.